renerocksai/slides/README.md

 ```

 To just build: `zig build`.
 This will create the executable `slides` in `./zig-cache/bin/`.

+**Note regarding Windows:** while I can make release builds on my windows laptop, I could not reproduce a working
+windows setup via GitHub actions, starting from a clean machine.
+So I can only release debug builds for windows
+automatically (GitHub Actions).

 ## Tested with:
 - zig `0.8.0` (release)